• Menu

 BUY TICKETS share

-Last year’s winner Richard Pound wr0te about Olivier Schrauwen’s day-in-the-life graphic novel Sunday.
-The runners-up were Anuj Mishra, whose subject was Paval Kapadia’s drama film All We Imagine as Light, and Damien Le-Hoste, who wrote a review of the Black LGBTQIA-themed exhibition Making a Rukus!
+Last year’s winner, Richard Pound, wrote about Olivier Schrauwen’s day-in-the-life graphic novel, Sunday.
+The runners-up were Anuj Mishra, whose subject was Paval Kapadia’s drama film All We Imagine as Light, and Damien Le-Hoste, who wrote a review of the exhibition ‘Making a Rukus!’

-This year’s guest judge is Susannah Clapp, long-time theatre critic of the Observer.
+This year’s guest judge is Susannah Clapp, the theatre critic of the Observer.
 She will be joined on the judging panel by Anna Leszkiewicz, the Arts Editor of the Observer, and Andrew Biswell, director of the Anthony Burgess Foundation.

 You have until the end of 28 February 2026 to submit your entry.
 Full entry details, plus terms & conditions and some useful writing tips, can be found on our Observer Burgess prize pages.

-Pictured above: The winner and runners-up of the 2025 Observer Burgess Prize (from left: Anuj Mishra, Richard Pound, Damien Le-Hoste)
+Pictured above: The winner and runners-up of the 2025 Observer Burgess Prize (from left: Anuj Mishra, Richard Pound, Damien Le-Hoste).

 BACK TO TOP